dbt-labs/adapter-bulk-issue-create/upgrade_17.md

 ## How to upgrade

 https://github.com/dbt-labs/dbt-core/discussions/8307 is an open discussion with more detailed information.
-If you have questions, please put them there!
+If you have questions, please put them there!  <!-- markdownlint-disable-line MD034 -->